TOPSinfo/socket_listener/README.md

 Before, run the development server:

-start the websoket server manually
+start the websoket server manually, it should run on port 3001 (Default) , socket end point can be changed from /config/config.ts directory

 ```bash
 npm run dev